Square VS PayPal: Which Is Best For Small Business?

 PayPal and Square are two of the most prominent names in payment processing for small businesses.
 While they have similar payment processing features, they differ significantly when it comes to eCommerce and POS features.

 Most merchants will find Square offers an all-in-one experience that works out of the box.
 Square offers an impressive feature set and free add-ons.
-It also has dedicated POS systems for restaurants, retail, and service businesses that rely on appointments.
+It also has industry-specific features for restaurants, retail, and service businesses that rely on appointments.
 It has a range of proprietary POS hardware options, including Square Stand, Square Register, and Square Terminal.

 You’ll also find free eCommerce tools, including a free virtual terminal and buy now, pay later (BNPL).
 Square generally charges less for online payments, but has more tools for in-person sales.
 However, Square isn’t ideal for international sellers or high-risk businesses (with the exception of CBD).
 And as with other payment services providers, account stability issues may pop up.